 Spark plugs inspection or replacement must be done by an authorized SKI-DOO dealer.

-To avoid serious fire hazard, never attempt to check spark efficiency at spark plugs or spark plug wires and never remove spark plugs.
+To avoid fire hazard, never attempt to check spark efficiency at spark plugs or spark plug wires and never remove spark plugs on a E-TEC engine.

 Engine Stopper